FarahAnanda/fraud-detection-analytics/README.md

 This project focuses on detecting fraudulent claims using machine learning.
 We analyze patterns in the dataset, apply feature engineering, and train multiple models to improve fraud detection accuracy.
 The primary goal is to minimize financial losses by identifying fraudulent claims effectively while balancing false positives and false negatives.

 ## Dataset Description
 The dataset used in this project is [`financial_data_log.csv`](financial_data_log.csv).
-It contains transaction details, customer demographics, and fraud indicators.
-Since fraudulent claims are much fewer than normal ones, the dataset is highly imbalanced, requiring special techniques during preprocessing and model training.
+It contains records of mobile money transactions, including transaction details, customer demographics, and fraud indicators.
+Fraudulent transactions are much rarer than normal ones, resulting in a highly imbalanced dataset.

 Below is the description of the dataset columns: